Muterra/doc-hypergolix/api-ghid.rst

     .. method:: __str__()

-        Returns a string representation of the ``Ghid`` *object*, including its class, using a url-safe base64-encoded version of its bytes serialization.
+        Returns a string representation of the ``Ghid`` *object*, including its class, using a truncated url-safe base64-encoded version of its bytes serialization.

         :rtype: str